sensebox/ArduinoCore-samd/README.md

 # senseBox MCU Arduino Core Board Support Package [![Build Status](https://travis-ci.org/sensebox/arduino-senseBoxCore.svg?branch=master)](https://travis-ci.org/sensebox/arduino-senseBoxCore)

+This repository is **DEPRECATED** and will not be updated!
+Please use this [Board Support Package](https://github.com/watterott/senseBox-MCU/tree/master/arduino).

 This repository contains the Board Support Package for the senseBox MCU required to compile Arduino sketches in [Arduino IDE v1.8+](https://www.arduino.cc/en/Main/Software).

 To install the core in your Arduino IDE: